1 carat Diamond Stud Earrings for Under $500 from Amazon Summer Sale

-1 carat Diamond Stud Earrings for Under $500 at the Amazon Summer Sale
+1 Carat Diamond Stud Earrings for Under $500 at the Amazon Summer Sale: Last Chance to Shop

 Diamonds are on sale at a deep discount at Amazon during the Amazon Summer Sale.
 Shop 1 ct diamond stud earrings for only $469.99 (regularly $600) as part of the Amazon Summer Sale, also known as the Amazon Big Style Sale.